IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

 ## Prerequisites
 {: #upgrade_prereqs}

-- To acess your upgraded project's toolchain, you need a Bluemix ID.
+- To access your upgraded project's toolchain, you need a Bluemix ID.
 Before you upgrade, you must verify that you have an active Bluemix ID.
 If you don't have one, [sign up](https://console.ng.bluemix.net/registration/).
 - Make sure that your DevOps Services project owner is correct.
 The toolchain that is created from your project will be part of that owner's Bluemix organization.

 **Important:**